Health Insurance Requirement

 - Domestic graduate students born on or after January 1, 1957 living on campus

-International students and Scholars are also required to show proof of Tuberculosis PPD (Mantoux) test administered in the last 12 months.
+International students and Scholars are also required to show proof of Tuberculosis test administered within the last 12 months.
 Students with positive PPD are required to submit a chest x-ray administered within the last 12 months.

-Note: Nursing students must submit their immunization requirement to the School of Nursing and Health Professions not Health Promotion Services.
-The School of Nursing and Health Professions will notify you via email regarding the full list of the Nursing immunization requirements.
-For more information on School of Nursing and Health Professions immunization requirement, please visit https://www.usfca.edu/nursing.
+Note: Nursing students have supplementary immunization required by clinical sites.
+Nursing students are expected to submit their immunization records to the School of Nursing and Health Professions, NOT Health Promotion Services.
+For more information on School of Nursing and Health Professions immunization requirement, please visit www.usfca.edu/nursing/healthrequirements

 Evidence of Immunization